Survival and Emergency Preparedness

 First aid and trauma kits cover two extremes.
 One is for minor issues, the other for catastrophic issues.
 If you want to be properly prepared, you’d also need to cover the realm between these two extremes, the realm of general medicine that’s familiar to doctors and nurses but not so much those outside the medical field.
 They understand the necessity and use of prescription-strength painkillers, antibiotics, IV fluids, and other specialized drugs and equipment.
 To get a basic grounding on that, including a list of what drugs to get (which can be bought online without a prescription if you look around), please read The Prepper’s Medical Handbook as it gives a more realistic picture of what’s required for general coverage than simple First Aid.

 Energy / Lighting

-For emergencies up to a week long, get a small or large USB portable battery bank.
+For emergencies up to a week long, simply get a USB portable battery bank.
 The battery bank is charged via USB (hence solar panel, 12V car charger, computer, or home wall adapter) and can then provide power anywhere and anytime to recharge phones, tablets, radios, headlamps, batteries, etc. anything that can be charged via USB.
 The higher the capacity, the better.
 There are also much heavier duty portable battery banks like this portable power station and 100W solar panel, for running small AC powered devices like laptops, radios, lamps, etc.

 Besides a water filter, a respirator is the next most important hardware item.
 Unlike a simple N95 mask, these are silicone and make a complete seal around mouth and nose.
 There are many situations when you would need one: smoke from wildfire and structure fires, chemical spills, mold after a flood, volcanic eruptions, viral and bacterial outbreaks, nuclear fallout, chemical and biological weapons, tear gas, dust storms, and rotting bodies/garbage.